hencollins/berk-data144/README.md

 As for clustering, there was no obvious correlation between sighting locations and the other UFO sighting features.
 Optimal k in kMeans clustering was 2, and there was no distinct difference in the locations of the two clusters. figures 🤷

 ### 🗃️ Files
-- `UFO-nn` contains preprocessing and neural network training
+- `UFO-nn.ipynb` contains preprocessing and neural network training
-- `UFO-clustering` contains preprocessing and clustering visualizations
+- `UFO-clustering.ipynb` contains preprocessing and clustering visualizations